confluentinc/cp-docker-images/docs/quickstart.rst

 Getting Started
 ^^^^^^^^^^^^^^^

-In this section, we'll create a simple data pipeline using Kafka Connect.
-We'll start by reading data from a file and writing that data to a new file.
-We will then extend the pipeline to show how to use Connect to read from a database table.
+In this section, you'll create a simple data pipeline using Kafka Connect.
+You'll start by reading data from a file and writing that data to a new file.
+You will then extend the pipeline to show how to use Connect to read from a database table.
 This example is meant to be simple for the sake of this introductory tutorial.
-If you'd like a more in-depth example, please refer to our tutorial on `Using a JDBC Connector with avro data <tutorials/connect-avro-jdbc.html>`_.
+If you'd like a more in-depth example, please refer to the `Using a JDBC Connector with avro data <tutorials/connect-avro-jdbc.html>`_ tutorial.

 First, let's start up a container with Kafka Connect.
 Connect stores all its stateful data (configuration, status, and internal offsets for connectors) directly in Kafka topics.
-We will create these topics now in the Kafka cluster we have running from the steps above.
+You will create these topics now in the Kafka cluster you have running from the steps above.

   .. sourcecode:: bash